NTX-McGill/NeuroTechX-McGill-2019/README.md

 # Milo Wheelchair
 Our Milo wheelchair is designed to help patients with locked-in syndrome.
-While they lose complete control of the majority of voluntary muscles, their cognitive functions are usually unaffected, and they can only communicate through eye movements and blinking(1).
+They lose complete control of the majority of voluntary muscles.
+Their cognitive functions are usually unaffected, and they can only communicate through eye movements and blinking(1).

 In recent years, EEG-based brain-computer interfaces (BCIs) have emerged as a method to enable patients with the locked-in syndrome to interact with the external world.